titu1994/IDS-Course-Project/_posts/2018-03-23-weekly-report-7.md

 ### What I did

-- Worked on answering queries in Project Section 4
+- Finished manual reference datasets for 10 restaurants
-- Started on manual reference datasets task
+- Wrote scripts to extract 40 datasets from Yelp dataset that matches our criteria
-- Used XGBoost for answering several queries
+- Worked on visualization using D3

 ### What I plan to do next week

-- Finish answering queries from Project Section 4
+- Work on answering queries for final framework
-- Work on manual reference datasets task
+- Work on more viz

 ### Blocks or impediments to the plan for next week